Splitting fields and general differential Galois theory: Splitting fields

-It should be noted that the notion of splitting field is in agreement with the existing ones.
-Namely, it is clear that: \begin{enumerate} \item If $f$ is a polynomial of one variable (the element of $K[x]$), then its splitting field in usual sense coincides with our splitting field.
-Derivation are assumed to be zero. \item The splitting field of a linear differential equation coincides with a Picard-Vessiot extension~\cite{SW}. \item The splitting of linear differential equation with parameters coincides with parameterized Picard-Vessiot extension~\cite{SC}. \item Strongly normal extensions in the sense of Kolchin are the splitting fields of the corresponding equations~\cite{JK}. \end{enumerate}
+We now show that our notation of the splitting field agrees with all the existing ones.

+{\it Splitting field of a polynomial}.
+If $f$ is a polynomial of one variable (that is, an element of $K[x]$), then its splitting field in the usual sense coincides with our splitting field.
+The derivations are considered to be zero.

+Indeed, let $L$ be the splitting field of the polynomial $f$.
+We now show that property~1) in Definition~\ref{def_split} of a splitting field holds.
+Consider the ring

+Let $\frak m$ be some locally maximal ideal of this ring.
+In fact, it is automatically maximal (see~\cite{AM}, Ch.~5, Exercise~24), but we can afford not to use this.
+Let $s$ be an element such that the ring

+simple, that is, a field.
+Then $F=L(x)$ by construction, where $x$ is a root of the polynomial $f$.
+But the fact that $L$ was already the splitting field implies that $x\in L$ and therefore also $F=L$.
+Condition~2) on a splitting field means that it is generated by roots of $f$; however, this is the case by the definition of the splitting field of a polynomial.
+And condition~3) on a splitting field means that if some field contains all the roots of this polynomial, then it also contains its splitting field.

+{\it Picard-Vessiot extension}.
+The splitting field of a system of linear differential equations (or of a linear differential polynomial) coincides with the corresponding Picard-Vessiot extension (see~\cite{SW}).
+Here we assume that all differential rings have one derivation.

+Indeed, let $L$ be the Picard-Vessiot extension for some system of linear differential equations $y'=Ay$ over a differential field $K$.
+We denote the set of these equations by $E$.
+Consider the ring